-Master of Civil Engineering Student, Islamic Azad University-Yazd Branch, Yazd, IR Iran
+Department of Civil Engineering, Yazd Branch, Islamic Azad University, Yazd, Iran

-Medical Student, Faculty of Medicine, Islamic Azad University-Yazd Branch, Yazd, Iran
+School of Medicine, Yazd Branch, Islamic Azad University, Yazd, Iran

-Introduction: Since the beginning of COVID-19 epidemic in Iran, several electronic registration systems are created to record the data of infected patients.
-In this narrative review, it was aimed to investigate the articles that described the COVID-19 electronic registry systems designed and implemented in Iran.
+Introduction: Since the beginning of the COVID-19 epidemic in Iran, several electronic registration systems have been created to record the data of infected patients.
+This narrative review aimed to investigate the articles that described the COVID-19 electronic registry systems designed and implemented in Iran.

-Methods: In this review, four Electronic databases [Medline (accessed from PubMed), Scopus, Science Direct, and Web of Science] were searched up to June 22, 2020 using specific MeSH terms and related keywords in English language.
+Methods: In this review, four electronic databases [Medline (accessed from PubMed), Scopus, Science Direct, and Web of Science] were searched till June 22, 2020, using specific MeSH terms and related keywords in English language.
 Considering the titles and abstracts, unrelated studies were excluded.
 The full texts of the remained studies were evaluated by authors, independently.
 Then, their findings were assessed and reported.

-Results: Finally 4 articles were enrolled, which introduced four COVID-19 registries.
-These registries designed and lunched by Isfahan, Shiraz, Tehran and Ilam University of Medical Sciences.
-They were different in design, the used algorithms for patients’ management, recorded data, and methods of quality assurance
+Results: Finally, four articles were enrolled, introducing four COVID-19 registries.
+These registries were designed and launched by Isfahan, Shiraz, Tehran, and Ilam Universities of Medical Sciences.
+They were different in design, the used algorithms for patients’ management, recorded data, and methods of quality assurance.